GGC-DSA/health-status-prediction/README.md

 ## Project Overview

 **PROJECT DESCRIPTION**<br/>
-Create an EXPLORATORY visual that is both engaging and informative to a user about Heart Diease based on selected symptoms!
+Create an exploratory visual that is both engaging and informative to a user about Heart Diease based on selected symptoms!

 **PROJECT GOAL**<br/>
 1. Create an ~~interactive~~ visual.